arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 |       `OUTPUT 2`       |      `D1`/`RELAY2`      |
 |       `OUTPUT 3`       |      `D2`/`RELAY3`      |
 |       `OUTPUT 4`       |      `D3`/`RELAY4`      |

+The output relays can be used through the built-in functions of the Arduino programming language.
+To use an output relay as a digital output:

+- Add the `pinMode(relayOutput, OUTPUT)` instruction in your sketch's `setup()` function.

+To change the status of the output relay (`LOW` or `HIGH`):

+- Add your sketch's `digitalWrite(relayOutput, LOW)` or `digitalWrite(relayOutput, HIGH)` instruction.

 The sketch below tests the output relays and status LEDs of an Opta™ device.
 The sketch initializes the relays outputs and user LEDs as outputs; then, the sketch turns each output relay and its corresponding status LED on and off in sequence, with a one-second delay between each state change.
 This allows us to visually verify the correct functioning of the output relays and user LEDs.